A Survey of Generative Categories and Techniques in Multimodal Generative Models: Techniques

 \subsubsection{SSL in Text-to-Video Generation}

 Compared with T2I, T2V generation introduces the additional dimension of time, requiring models to learn not only visual appearance and text alignment but also temporal consistency and motion dynamics.
 This necessitates incorporating video data into the pretraining process.
 A notable early approach, Make-A-Video \cite{singer_make--video_2022}, explicitly separates the learning of appearance and motion.
 It starts with a pretrained T2I model (trained on paired image-text data to understand appearance and text alignment) and extends it by adding spatiotemporal layers.
-These new temporal components are then trained exclusively on unlabeled video footage to learn motion patterns and temporal dependencies.
-This method cleverly leverages existing T2I capabilities while isolating the learning of motion to the unlabeled video domain.
-Despite the dominance of static image pretraining for learning visual foundation models, the VITO framework \cite{parthasarathy_self-supervised_2023} proposes that self-supervised pretraining using carefully curated unlabeled videos.
-It employs a contrastive framework which learns from the complex transformations, can yield visual representations that are more general, robust, and better aligned with human perception than those learned from static images alone.
+These new temporal components are then trained exclusively on unlabelled video footage to learn motion patterns and temporal dependencies.
+This method cleverly leverages existing T2I capabilities while isolating the learning of motion to the unlabelled video domain.
+Despite the dominance of static image pretraining for learning visual foundation models, the VITO framework \cite{parthasarathy_self-supervised_2023} proposes that self-supervised pretraining using carefully curated unlabelled videos can yield visual representations that are more general, robust, and better aligned with human perception than those learned from static images alone.
+It employs a contrastive framework which learns from complex transformations in video.
 This suggests that unsupervised video pretraining offers benefits beyond just motion modelling, potentially improving overall visual understanding for both image and video tasks. \\ \\ Most recent models like Sora \cite{brooks_video_2024} are trained jointly on a combination of videos and static images.
 A crucial element enabling the training of such models with text conditioning is the use of sophisticated data preparation techniques.
 Sora applies the “recaptioning” technique previously used in DALL·E 3 \cite{betker_improving_2023}.
 This involves first training a separate, highly descriptive captioner model and then using this model to automatically generate detailed text captions for all the videos in the training set.
-This process effectively converts a large corpus of unlabeled or minimally labelled video into a pseudo-paired dataset suitable for training a text-conditional generative model. \\ \\ SSL from unlabeled video data is undeniably beneficial for enabling T2V models to generate motion, as it provides the necessary temporal signal that static image datasets lack.
+This process effectively converts a large corpus of unlabelled or minimally labelled video into a pseudo-paired dataset suitable for training a text-conditional generative model. \\ \\ SSL from unlabelled video data is undeniably beneficial for enabling T2V models to generate motion, as it provides the necessary temporal signal that static image datasets lack.
 However, the effectiveness of this pretraining varies.
 While essential for basic motion, generating complex, long-range, and precisely controllable motion that accurately reflects nuanced text descriptions remains a significant challenge.
-Furthermore, even when motion is learned from unlabeled video, current state-of-the-art T2V models still typically rely on strong T2I foundations and powerful text encoders (frequently CLIP-based or large language models) for understanding the input prompt and guiding the generation process.
+Furthermore, even when motion is learned from unlabelled video, current state-of-the-art T2V models still typically rely on strong T2I foundations and powerful text encoders (frequently CLIP-based or large language models) for understanding the input prompt and guiding the generation process.
 This indicates a continued reliance, at least partially, on principles derived from paired-data training for the crucial text-alignment aspect, complementing the unsupervised learning of temporal dynamics.